MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`restartMaxRetries`** - **Maximum Restart Retries**<br>
 `string`.
 Optional.
 Use when `action = Run an image && detached = true && restartPolicy = onFailure`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The maximum number of restart retries the Docker daemon attempts.
+Specifies the maximum number of restart retries that the Docker daemon attempts.
 <!-- :::editable-content-end::: -->
 <br>